grantj-re3/BadLieGolf/Links_BunkerGreenside.md

 ## Summary

+For a flat lie in soft sand...

+### Very short version
+- open the club face (but for me, only to about 1 o'clock)
+- ball forward in stance (but for me, only slightly forward of center)
+- weight on front foot and keep it there (i.e. do not sway back during the backswing and forward during the downswing)
+- no forward shaft lean
+- **address the ball with the club head hovering above the sand a few inches behind the intended entry point into the sand** (see "My tips" below)
+- **take a good length, wristy backswing / wristy follow through**
+- **generate a lot of club head speed at impact with the sand**
+- make first contact with the sand about 2" behind the ball
+- **I try to keep the legs and head very quiet/still during the backswing and downswing**
+- **rotate your body and finish facing the target**

+### Detailed version

 - We must "engage the bounce" of the sand wedge, hence:
   * ball forward in stance *[but for me, only slightly forward of center]*
   * weight on front foot *[yes]*